AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

   }
 ```

+Now, we start dealing with underscore.

+Look for the position of the previous underscore and
+1. return, if not found.
-Now, we start working on underscore logic by looking for the position of the previous underscore and returning if not found.
-If found, the text wrapped in the two underscores will be converted info italic.
+2. if found, the text wrapped in between two underscores will be displayed in italic.

 ```dart
 // ...